angeloocana/angeloocana/src/pages/blog/git/git-setup.en.md

   - version control
 ---

-Have you losed hours of work?
+Have you loosed hours of work?

 ## Enable Auto Complete while typing git commands on terminal